arturdoruch/FlashMessageBundle/README.md

 FlashMessageBundle
 ================

-FlashMessageBundle allows in very convenient way set flash messages and display them in a view template.
+FlashMessageBundle allows in very convenient way sets or adds flash messages.
 Is helpful, when we want to give user some response information about controller action status.
 Flash message manager working with `Symfony\Component\HttpFoundation\Session\Flash\FlashBag` and every setting message is automatically translated by `Symfony\Component\Translation\Translation`.